benbrastmckie/ModalHistory/2_intensional_semantics/03_week/03_week.md

   - [p.
 3] "If the answer to a given question is merely dependent upon data of the kind I but independent of those of kind II, we call it a logical question; if in addition, data of the kind II are required, we call it a factual question."
   - Compare $A \vee \neg A$, $A \wedge \neg A$, $Pa \wedge \neg Qb$ for L-truth and L-falsity.
 - Shows how to iterate the modal.
   - [p.
-2] "Cl-1 gives a sufficient and necessary condition for the truth of ‘N( ... )’.
+2] "Cl-1 gives a sufficient and necessary condition for the truth of 'N( ... )'.
 Now the following two questions remain: (1) if 'N( ... )' is true, is it L-true?
 If so, 'NN( ... )' is likewise true; in other words, 'Np ⊃ NNp' is always true.
 (2) If 'N( ... )' is false, is it L-false? ('L-false' is taken as the explicatum for 'logically false,' 'self-contradictory.')
 If so, '~N( ... )' is L-true and hence 'N~N( ... )' is true; in other words, '~Np ⊃ N~Np' is always true."
   - [p.
 4] "Suppose that 'N(C)' is true.
 Then, according to C1-1, 'C' must be L-true.
 Hence the truth of 'C' is determined by certain semantical rules.
 Then these same rules together with the rule for 'N' determine the truth of 'N(C)'.
 Therefore, 'N(C)' is L-true, and hence 'NN(C)' is true.
 Thus our earlier question (1) is answered in the affirmative."
   - [p.
 4] "Let us now suppose that 'C' is L-false and hence 'N(C)' is false.
 Then those semantical rules which determine the falsity of 'C' together with the rule for 'N' determine the falsity of 'N(C)'.
 Therefore, 'N(C)' is L-false, and '~N(C)' is L-true."
   - [p.
 4] "We found that 'A' [i.e., 'Pa.~Qb'] is neither L-true nor L-false by merely using semantical rules, not using any factual knowledge concerning the individuals occurring in 'A'.
 Therefore we see that, according to C1-1, 'N(A)' is false and '~N(A)' is true.
 These results are based merely on the semantical rules for the signs occurring in 'A' and for 'N'.
 Therefore, 'N(A)' is L-false and '~N(A)' is L-true."